 Doctor of Philosophy in Educational Administration

-Required coursework for the Educational Administration Ph.D. currently constitutes a total of 93 hours beyond the Bachelor’s degree, including 18 hours of core courses, 21 hours in one’s concentration area (K-12 school leadership or higher education), 21 hours of research, 18 hours of electives, 6 hours of advanced seminars, and 9 hours of dissertation research.
+Required coursework for the Educational Administration Ph.D. currently constitutes a total of 52 hours beyond the Master's degree, including 22 hours of core courses, 21 hours of research, and 9 hours of dissertation research.
+Students with no Master's degree in either educational administration or higher education may be required to complete additional coursework (a 12-hour concentration in their discipline).

-Doctoral students are required to maintain continuous enrollment every Fall and Spring semester until graduation.
-Where extraordinary circumstances prevent continuous enrollment students may petition the faculty for a leave of absence.
+Doctoral students are required to maintain continuous enrollment from the semester of admission to graduation, i.e. they must be registered every Fall and Spring semester (summers are optional).
+Where extraordinary circumstances prevent continuous enrollment students may petition their advisor for a leave of absence.
+Leave of absence requests must be received by the end of the final exam period for the semester PRIOR to the requested leave.

 Doctoral students are expected to pass two required examinations, the Qualifying Exam and General Exam.
 The Qualifying Exam is taken after students complete 12 hours and the General Exam is taken, typically, in the last year of coursework.